niil87/Machine-Learning-for-IOT---Fall-2022-Batch-Lund-University/README.md

 Nikhil worked on creating a framework for the trainable neural network written in C. The outcome is a fully customizable (in terms of layer structure) effective implementation of forward- and backward propagation using ReLU or Softmax activation functions.

 Nikhil also worked on providing functions for extracting the weights and biases from the NN into a contiguous vector, ready for transmission.
-This also included merging existing NN weights (averaging) with the incoming vector (master), as well as simply replacing the current weights with the incoming (slave).
+This also included merging existing NN weights (averaging) with the incoming vector (leader), as well as simply replacing the current weights with the incoming (worker).

 Simon mainly worked on the Bluetooth communication between the IoT devices.
 The result is a framework capable of transmitting arrays of an arbitrary size and type between two devices, by sending the data in smaller batches (packets) and combining the batches on the receiving end.
 The framework also includes turn based sending and receiving, with the repeating structure:

-- Master -> weights to slave
+- Leader -> weights to worker
-- Slave & master trains
+- Worker & leader trains
-- Slave -> weights to master
+- Worker -> weights to leader
-- Master aggregates (merges) the incoming weights with its own
+- Leader aggregates (merges) the incoming weights with its own

-The code is generalized to allow more than two devices (i.e. more than one slave, but still only one master), but due to time constraints testing and further development of this feature was paused.
+The code is generalized to allow more than two devices (i.e. more than one worker, but still only one leader), but due to time constraints testing and further development of this feature was paused.

 Simon also worked on the Tensorflow and Python parts of the project, consisting of the image collection, image transformation, model creation, feature extraction and export, and isolated DNN training and validation.
 The earlier group members had started working partially on the tasks, so some of their contributions were reused.